Rich-Dunne/Scene-Manager-DevRepo/README.md

 # Scene Manager

 ## INSTALLATION
 Drag and drop the contents from within the downloaded GTA V folder into where your GTA V is installed.
+Ensure the plugin is set to load on startup in the RagePluginHook settings, or load it manually via the in-game console.
 ![How to drag and drop](https://i.imgur.com/OzQWv2B.jpg)

 ## GET SUPPORT AND REPORT PROBLEMS
 For the fastest support, [join my Discord](https://discord.gg/cUQaTNQ) and ask your question in the **correct category/channel**.
 For slower support, [use this thread on the LSPDFR forums](https://www.lcpdfr.com/forums/topic/107730-richs-plugin-support-thread/).

-## GET SUPPORT AND REPORT PROBLEMS
-For the fastest support, [join my Discord](https://discord.gg/cUQaTNQ) and ask your question in the **correct category/channel**.
-For slower support, [use this thread on the LSPDFR forums](https://www.lcpdfr.com/forums/topic/107730-richs-plugin-support-thread/).

 ## HOW TO USE SCENE MANAGER
 ### Using the Menus:

+The default keybind to open the menu is Left Shift and T.

 Menu options with gold colored text are selectable, which means when you select these menu items, something will happen (opening a new menu, adding a waypoint, placing a barrier, etc).
 Menu options with white colored text are interactable (can be scrolled through, for example), but nothing will happen if you try to select them.

 ![Menus](https://i.imgur.com/GQNZrm4.jpg)